 Are There Penalties for Misusing a Resale Certificate in this State?

 Yes.
 Misusing a resale certificate for business or personal consumption can lead to serious consequences, including audits, financial penalties (such as unpaid taxes, fines, and interest), and potential legal action or loss of business licenses.
+It’s imperative to use resale certificates strictly for purchasing items intended for resale to end consumers.

 Does a Georgia Resale Certificate Expire?